 Their results were surprising.
 Indeed the 8-week yoga program was associated with changes in immune protein expression and DNA methylation biomarkers, however, the changes were dissimilar to those observed in previous research.

 The yoga group demonstrated a 5.5% reduction in DNA methylation of the tumor necrosis factor (TNF), a pro-inflammatory cytokine that is secreted by inflammatory cells, when compared to the control group, in addition to increased IL-6 levels.
-These results were not found to be statistically significant, again attributed to the use of a small sample size..
-A 2018 review7 published in the Journal of Clinical Epigenetics by Mody notes that this remains an unfortunate common theme in MBI research.
+These results were not found to be statistically significant, again attributed to the use of a small sample size.
+A 2018 review published in the Journal of Clinical Epigenetics by Mody notes that this remains an unfortunate common theme in MBI research.7

 The possibility that Harkess et al.’s findings are an anomaly cannot be excluded.
 However, they pose new questions and warrant further extensive research into the molecular impact of yoga on markers of the immune system in larger, “non-clinical” populations.